meriosol/etr/README.md

  - mybatis-annotations-spring
  - mybatis-annotations
  - mybatis-xml
- - jdbc
+ - plain old hardcore jdbc

-> Combination hibernate-spring-jpa-annotations requires minimal configuration and boilerplate code as it can be seen from that subproject.
+> NOTE: Combination **hibernate-spring-jpa-annotations** contains the least configuration and boilerplate code as it can be seen from that subproject.

 ### Performance metrics
 If you perform tests for e.g. **apistudy** module, you notice JSON constructs in log file, like this one: